Drama at Ipswich School

 Alongside these shows we run regular clubs and workshops which often result in presentations of 'work in progress' to smaller audiences.

+Recent productions were We Will Rock You and Into The Woods.
 Other productions include: The Thirty Nine Steps, Beauty and the Beast, Medea and The Long Road.

 Follow the Ipswich School Drama Department on twitter@IpswichDrama.